Catch-22 (film): Critical reaction

+Richard Schickel in LIFE panned the film, saying it failed to translate what made Joseph Heller's novel a generational phenomenon to the screen.
+In his review entitled "One of our novels is missing," Schickel wrote:Mike Nichols' movie version of the novel is, in tone, as hot and heavy as the original was cool and light.
+Charitably, one might say that he was seeking the visual equivalent of the book's verbal style.
+But he failed abysmally, and in the process he and Writer Buck Henry have mislaid every bit of the humor that made the novel emotionally bearable and esthetically memorable, replacing it with desperately earnest proof they hate war....
+[T]he key to the film's almost total failure lies in its restructuring of the novel.
+It is shot as if it were a single hallucinatory flashback suffered by Yossarian, Heller's Everyman-turned-Bombardier....
+Far from seeming wild and free, this dream structure struck me as inhumanly manipulative, for it imposes on both the material and the audience a single, simple point of view: I'm crazy, they're crazy, we're all crazy in this crazy world.
+The characters can't wiggle free of it and live for so much as a single wayward, truly human moment.
+We, as an audience, are never allowed to think, feel, respond as we will.
+We are as trapped at a single level of response as ever we were in those hack war movies Nichols mocks.

+In later years, film historians and reviewers Jack Harwick and Ed Schnepf characterized the film as deeply flawed, calling Henry's screenplay disjointed, and claimed its only redeeming features were the limited aerial sequences.

 Box office

-Upon the initial release, Catch-22 earned US$24.9 million out of the budget of US$18 million.
+Upon the initial release, Catch-22 earned US$24.9 million out of the budget of US$18 million, earning it a spot in the top ten box office hits of 1970, but falling short of being profitable.
 It was director Mike Nichols' third film, after the acclaimed Who's Afraid of Virginia Woolf? and The Graduate.
 It was not regarded as a comparable success, earning less money and critical acclaim than the film version of MASH, another war-themed black comedy released earlier the same year.
 In addition, some critics believed that the film appeared as Americans were becoming more resentful of the bitter and ugly experience of the Vietnam War, leading to a general decline in the interest of war pictures, with the notable exceptions of MASH and Patton.
 Critic Lucia Bozzola wrote "Paramount spent a great deal of money on Catch-22, but it wound up getting trumped by another 1970 antiwar farce: Robert Altman's MASH."
-Film historians and reviewers Jack Harwick and Ed Schnepf characterized it as deeply flawed, noting that Henry's screenplay was disjointed and that the only redeeming features were the limited aerial sequences.